eclipse/eclipsefuro/docs/furo/content/docs/tools/_index.md

 Very simple golang template engine for cli usage, using the golang template package and the template functions from sprig.

 ## furoc
-The furoc "compiler" is a generator tool similar to protoc.
+The furoc "compiler" is a generator tool similar to protoc, it can be used to write your custom generators.

 There are no official plugins available at the moment.
-But furoc-gen-u33e will come in near future.

 ### furoc-gen-xxx
 Is a placeholder for all furoc plugins that will come.